Support Centre

 • either requires notice to a governmental or self-regulatory entity or is reasonably likely to materially harm a Maine consumer or the licensee's operation.

 A licensee required to notify the Superintendent must do so within three days after learning of the cybersecurity event (§2266(1) of Chapter 24-B).
-The Insurance Data Security Act provides significant detail regarding content that must appear in the notification (§2266(2) of Chapter 24-B).
+The Insurance Data Security Act provides significant details regarding content that must appear in the notification (§2266(2) of Chapter 24-B).

 Notification of cybersecurity events - consumers